Research and Nature Conservation Internship in Brazil

 This is an incredible opportunity for those with a background in ecology and biology to gain research experience, develop their data collection skills, and even get work published.

-Travel to the Itacaré region of Brazil and study the regional populations of the Mangrove tree.
-You’ll map habitats, catalog species, and monitor the area’s rich biodiversity.
-In this, not only will you help to bolster the region’s unique flora and fauna, you’ll protect the livelihoods of local communities that rely on fishing and subsistence agriculture.
-As well as your conservation work, you’ll have the chance to participate in environmental education programs that aim to form a new generation of environmental leaders in the local community.
+During this Research & Nature Conservation Internship, not only will you help to bolster the region’s unique flora and fauna, you’ll protect the livelihoods of local communities that rely on fishing and subsistence agriculture.
+Alongside your conservation work, you’ll have the chance to participate in environmental education programs that aim to foster a new generation of environmental leaders in the local community.
+On top of all this, you’ll live and work in an area of unparalleled natural beauty situated between the Atlantic Rainforest and the Atlantic Ocean, featuring secluded beaches, picturesque rivers, and gorgeous waterfalls.

-Learning objectives:
+Learning Objectives:

 • Practical experience of ecological data collection, habitat monitoring, and scientific research